Archaeology Awareness Month

 Anthropology Building 12th and Lewis

 Limit one poster per person.
-Posters produced between 2007 through 2011 are still available.
+Posters produced between 2007 through 2015 are available.

 Wyoming Archaeology Wear

 Proceeds from the sale of Wyoming Archaeology Wear items benefit Wyoming Archaeology Awareness Month activities.

 2015 Tee Shirt Order Form